Circuit Interrupters in Spokane

 GFCIs and AFCIs are specifically designed devices that monitor the amount of electricity entering and exiting an outlet.
 The internal breaker only trips when the incoming electrical current does not match the outgoing one.
 When the breaker is tripped, it means that there is a ground fault occurring, which could potentially increase the risk of fire or wire damage.

 In following with the National Electric Code, your home must be installed with either GFCIs or AFCIs in specific areas, including:

 - On every appliance with heating or motorization capabilities

-At Epic Electrical, we specialize in installing circuit interrupters, specifically GFCIs and AFCIs that can help prevent shocks, burns, and reduce the risk for fires.
+At Epic Electric, Heating & Cooling, we specialize in installing circuit interrupters, specifically GFCIs and AFCIs that can help prevent shocks, burns, and reduce the risk for fires.
 We are highly trained to install new outlets and replace existing ones.
 With these circuit interrupters installed, you can prevent electrical-related accidents and be able to keep the lights on even when a breaker trips.

 Understanding the Difference Between GFCI & AFCI

 Although both circuit interrupters monitor various fault conditions on your property, GFCIs prevent ground faults by disconnecting when the input and output of an electrical current are unequal.
 AFCIs protect you from powerful arc flashes by disconnecting when they detect them.
 Our electricians recommend getting both circuit interrupters installed on your property and can take care of AFCI and GFCI receptacle wiring.